 Typically, yes.
-You don’t need a charge controller with small 1 to 5 watt panels.
-If a panel puts out 2 watts or less for each 50 battery amp hours, you probably don’t need a charge controller.
-Anything beyond that and you do.
+You don’t need a charge controller with small 1 to 5 watt panels that you might use to charge a mobile device or to power a single light.
+If a panel puts out 2 watts or less for each 50 battery amp-hours, you probably don’t need a charge controller.
+Anything beyond that, and you do.

 What will affect my decision-making when selecting a charge controller?

 The following factors should be considered when buying a charge controller: